ceotrammell/mathema/README.md

 ```
+Converion Type (full or abbreviated) -> 'inch' or 'in'
-Solo (single number/one at a time) conversions only
+Quantity (single number/one argument at a time)
 ```
 **Discrete:**